MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 In this tutorial, we'll create a cloud flow that runs every 15 minutes and does the following:

-1. Gets the last 10 unread messages in your Office 365 Outlook Inbox.
+1. Gets the last 10 unread messages in your Microsoft 365 Outlook Inbox.
 2. Checks each of the 10 messages to confirm if any has **meet now** in the subject.
 3. Checks if the email is from your boss or was sent with high importance.
 4. Sends a push notification and marks as read, any email that has **meet now** in the subject and is either from your boss or was sent with high importance.